 Method of data collection

 For the majority of our surveys we will have sent you an email inviting you to provide information via a web interface, usually a browser on your phone, tablet or computer.
 When video and audio data are required, we will instruct you on the interface needed, usually your phone camera or web camera.
+We also conduct data collection in person and via telephone.

 Automatic tracking information and cookies